sbender9/signalk-sonoff-ewelink/README.md

 # signalk-sonoff-ewelink
 Signal K Plugin For Sonoff/eWeLink devices

-Support for eWeLink switches running the factory formware.
+Support for eWeLink switches running the factory firmware.

+Devices must first be added using the eWeLink app.

 ### Tested Hardware